ivorscott/blog2/content/posts/2020-04-14-the-ultimate-go-and-react-development-setup-with-docker-part-3.md

 DROP Column tags;
 ```

-We have 2 migrations but we yet to apply them.
+Cool, we have 2 migrations but we haven't used them yet.
 Migrate the database up to the latest migration.

 ```bash
 docker-compose run up # you can migrate down with "docker-compose run down"
 ```

-Now if we print out the selected migration version, it should render `2`, the number of total migrations.
+Now if we checked the selected migration version, it should render `2`, the number of total migrations.

 ```bash
 docker-compose run version